Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Introduction

 \section{Introduction}

 With the growing demand for machine learning systems provided as services, a massive amount of data containing sensitive information, such as race, income level, age, etc., are generated and collected from local users.
-This poses a substantial privacy challenge and it has become an imperative object of study in machine learning~\citep{abadi2016deep,gilad2016cryptonets}, computer vision~\citep{chou2018faster,wu2018towards}, healthcare~\citep{beaulieu2018privacy,beaulieu2018gnn}, security~\citep{shokri2017membership}, and many other domains.
+This poses a substantial challenge and it has become an imperative object of study in machine learning~\citep{gilad2016cryptonets}, computer vision~\citep{chou2018faster,wu2018towards}, healthcare~\citep{beaulieu2018privacy,beaulieu2018gnn}, speech recognition~\citep{srivastava2019privacy}, and many other domains.
 In this paper, we consider a practical scenario where the prediction vendor requests crowdsourced data for a target task, e.g, scientific modeling.
-The data owner agrees on the data usage for the target task while she does not want her other private information (e.g., age, race) to be leaked.
-The goal of privacy-preserving in this context is then to protect private attributes of the sanitized data released by data owner from potential attribute inference attacks of a malicious adversary.
+The data owner agrees on the data usage for the target task while she does not want her other sensitive information (\eg, age, race) to be leaked.
+The goal in this context is then to obfuscate sensitive attributes of the sanitized data released by data owner from potential attribute inference attacks from a malicious adversary.
 For example, in an online advertising scenario, while the user (data owner) may agree to share her historical purchasing events, she also wants to protect her age information so that no malicious adversary can infer her age range from the shared data.
 Note that simply removing age attribute from the shared data is insufficient for this purpose, due to the redundant encoding in data, i.e., other attributes may have a high correlation with age.